 The test needs to be conducted by a trained individual who is required to test the lights for a total of 90 minutes, and it requires the expert to simulate a power outage for that period.

 All tests are required to be documented to keep records as evidence of compliance.
 When you hire professionals to test your emergency and exit lighting system, they set a routine maintenance program for you, and they also provide reminders that help you to stay compliant.

 Testing Methods and Systems

 The Australian market is characterised by various emergency lighting testing systems that tackle a large percentage of the complications that may arise during the testing process.
 Occupants of buildings, as well as, building managers often complain of disruption during the course of the testing process that takes place twice yearly.
 This means that the work environment is always affected by a minimum of 90 minutes every six months due to emergency light testing.

 Well, it doesn’t have to be that way.
-There are self-testing and network emergency lighting systems that eliminate the disruptions and test switch required with emergency traditional emergency light testing.
+There are self-testing and network emergency lighting systems that eliminate the disruptions and test switching required with traditional emergency light testing.

 Self-Testing Emergency Lighting Systems

-Self-testing solutions that have been designed to conduct autonomous tests.
+Self-testing solutions have been designed to conduct autonomous tests.
 These tests are performed on a regular basis, and the results are provided via a mobile app or in the form of an indicating LED on the side of the light fitting.
 With this solution in place, there is no need to turn off any switch or circuit during the test.
-This solution allows the fire protection service provider to work a lot easier and isn’t required to wait 90 minutes before doing the inspection.
+This solution allows the fire protection service provider to work more efficiently and doesn’t require a 90-minute wait time before doing the inspection.